Research-Based

 Vitamin D – The Sunshine Vitamin

-Vitamin D is a fat-soluble vitamin that promotes the absorption of calcium, magnesium, and phosphorus, regulates bone growth, and plays a vital role in immune function.
-It is often referred to as the “sunshine vitamin” as your body produces Vitamin D naturally when exposed to sunlight.
-You can also access Vitamin D through diet and supplements to ensure adequate levels in your blood.
+Vitamin D is a fat-soluble vitamin that promotes calcium, magnesium, and phosphorus absorption, regulates bone growth, and plays a crucial role in immune function.
+Often called the “sunshine vitamin,” your body produces Vitamin D naturally when exposed to sunlight.
+You can also obtain Vitamin D through diet and supplements to maintain adequate blood levels.

-In addition to healthy growth and the development of bones and teeth, D is believed to play a role in resisting certain diseases.
-Studies show that those who are D deficient are at higher risk of heart disease, prostate cancer, dementia, and schizophrenia, in addition to the more frequently cited soft or fragile bones (osteoporosis).
-D is also responsible for modulating cell growth, neuromuscular and immune function, and the reduction of chronic inflammation.
+Beyond supporting healthy growth and development of bones and teeth, D is believed to help resist certain diseases.
+Studies show that those with D deficiency face higher risks of heart disease, prostate cancer, dementia, and schizophrenia, along with the more commonly cited soft or fragile bones (osteoporosis).
+D also regulates cell growth, neuromuscular and immune function, and reduces chronic inflammation.

-There is newly published research out of the University of Southampton England, stating there is “an indisputable relationship between vitamin D and the immune system.”
-Avoiding a vitamin D deficiency provides clear benefits for immune health.
+Recently published research from the University of Southampton England states there is “an indisputable relationship between vitamin D and the immune system.”
+Avoiding vitamin D deficiency clearly benefits immune health.

-Vitamin D is a family of nutrients; D1, D2, and D3, that share similarities in chemical structure.
-Usually, when we refer to Vitamin D, we are speaking of one of the two primary forms Vitamin D2 (ergocalciferol) or Vitamin D3 (cholecalciferol), collectively known as calciferol.
-Research suggests that vitamin D3 is more effective than vitamin D2 at raising blood levels of vitamin D.Vitamin D3 from Sunlight
+Vitamin D encompasses a family of nutrients—D1, D2, and D3—that share similar chemical structures.
+Typically, when we refer to Vitamin D, we mean one of the two primary forms: Vitamin D2 (ergocalciferol) or Vitamin D3 (cholecalciferol), collectively known as calciferol.
+Research suggests vitamin D3 is more effective than vitamin D2 at raising blood levels of vitamin D.Vitamin D3 from Sunlight

 Vitamin D3 Comes From Animals, Vitamin D2 From Plants

-These two forms of Vitamin D differ depending on their food sources.
-Vitamin D3 is only found in animal-sourced foods, whereas D2 mainly comes from plant sources and fortified foods.
+These two forms of Vitamin D differ based on their food sources.
+Vitamin D3 is found exclusively in animal-sourced foods, while D2 primarily comes from plant sources and fortified foods.

-Sources of Vitamin D3 include oily fishes and fish oils, liver, egg yolk, butter, and dietary supplements.
-Whereas Vitamin D2 is sourced from mushrooms, foods fortified with D by manufacturers, and again, nutritional supplements.
+Sources of Vitamin D3 include oily fish and fish oils, liver, egg yolk, butter, and dietary supplements.
+Vitamin D2 is sourced from mushrooms, manufacturer-fortified foods, and nutritional supplements.

-And, as we’ve discussed, your skin also produces vitamin D3 when it’s exposed to sunlight – UVB rays trigger the manufacture of D3 from the compound 7-dehydrocholesterol in your skin.
+As mentioned, your skin also produces vitamin D3 when exposed to sunlight—UVB rays trigger D3 synthesis from 7-dehydrocholesterol in your skin.

 What Is Vitamin D Deficiency?

-In 2014, the U.S. Preventive Services Task Force, a federally funded panel of health experts, said there was no universal agreement on how to define vitamin D deficiency or what level was ideal.
-However, there are general guidelines, and there are symptoms of D deficiency, including:
+In 2014, the U.S. Preventive Services Task Force, a federally funded panel of health experts, noted there was no universal agreement on defining vitamin D deficiency or determining ideal levels.
+However, general guidelines exist, along with recognizable deficiency symptoms, including:

 • Aches and pains